Cost-Effective Dispute Resolution · · 18 min read

 3. Joint Discussion: The mediator will guide a conversation among everyone involved, encouraging open communication.
 Be ready to listen actively and respond thoughtfully.
 How might hearing the other side’s viewpoint change your perspective?

 7. Follow-Up: After the negotiation, it’s important to ensure that both parties stick to the agreement.
 If any issues come up, consider scheduling a follow-up session with the mediator.
 Keeping those lines of communication open post-mediation is crucial for reinforcing commitments and addressing any concerns.
-We offer a streamlined booking process and flexible session times, including evenings and weekends, to fit your needs.
+We offer a and flexible session times, including evenings and weekends, to fit your needs.
 How can we support you further on this journey?

 Each box represents a step in the mediation journey.
 Follow the arrows to see how each step leads to the next, helping you navigate the process with confidence.